Please note: Next commencement: November 2020*. Open for applications.

 This course is designed for people who work in disability services and want to enhance the supports they provide through New Directions.
 The degree was created by people with extensive front line and management experience who understand the area and the issues that arise.

 The learner will engage with 18 modules that explore practice and how it applies in various settings for people with disability.

 *This programme is not relevant for social care registration.

 Why Study This Contemporary Disability Course?

-The aim of the BA in Contemporary Disability Studies is that, on completion, students leave with a set of skills and knowledge that enables them to achieve and deliver excellent services for people with disability.
+The aim of the BA in Contemporary Disability Studies is that, on completion, students leave with a set of skills and knowledge that enables them to achieve and deliver high quality, person centred and reliable services for people with disability.

-This includes being able to work in, manage and lead the everyday operations of a service for people with disability: professionally, efficiently, effectively and ethically.
+This includes being able to work in, manage and lead the everyday operations of a service for people with disability.
+Understanding individualised, effective, safe services. leading responsive services that use resources and information professionally, efficiently, effectively and ethically.
 And being able to deliver a service based on New Directions, HIQA standards and Assisted Decision Making legislation.

 Relevant Skills Developed on this Course